Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 The function 'dicominfo' reads in metadata of a DICOM file.

+Detailed information about DICOM metadata contents and how they are used can be found [here](http://au.mathworks.com/company/newsletters/articles/accessing-data-in-dicom-files.html)

 Structures are a convenient way of grouping heterogeneous data together into a single entity.
 This allows for Managing heterogeneous data of different types and sizes efficiently.